Know the signs, what you can do and when to get help.

-It’s not unusual to feel down in the dumps once in a while — many times, those feelings pass within a couple days.
+Everyone feels sad or blue once in a while.
+Usually, the feelings go away in a day or two.
 But if feelings of sadness last longer than two weeks, you may be suffering from depression.
 In this case, it’s important you talk with your doctor.
-The good news is that depression can be successfully treated.
+The good news is that depression can be treated.

 What is depression?